Certificate of Sponsorship (COS)

 Documentation and Record Keeping

-• Maintain comprehensive filing systems for all CoS-related documents
+• Comprehensive filing system for all CoS documents

 • Regularly backup and secure sensitive immigration data